abduracad/abduracad.github.io/README.md

 <h2 align="left">News and updates</h2>

 - A collabrative work has been recently accepted in __Biogeochemistry (Elsivier)__ in which biomarker and stable isotopes have been used to charaterized the sources of organic matter in the __Renuka lake, Central Himalaya__.
-- To estimated the biological carbon and nitrogen fixation in the hypersaline environment, a 4 days biogeochemical assessment have been performed in the __Sambhar Lake, Rajasthan, India__.
+- To estimated the biological carbon and nitrogen fixation in the hypersaline environment, a 4 days field work have been performed in the __Sambhar Lake, Rajasthan, India__ and tracer incubation experiments were performed in the field.